resource-watch/slate/source/includes/api/_vocabulary.md

 ## Creating vocabulary/tags for a resource

 There are two types of endpoints for associating vocabulary/tags with resources: one allows you to create a single vocabulary (and its tags) for a resource, while the other supports creating multiple vocabularies/tags for a single resource.
+The primary use case for these endpoint is when you just created a new dataset/layer/widget, and want to add vocabularies/tags to them.

 ### Creating a single vocabulary/tags for a resource